rick/rick.github.io/treadmill_desk/README.md

 Not too shabby, and I'm pretty happy with how it turned out (see pictures below).

 For the treadmill, I took off the arms, and fished out the cable from the treadmill to the console so I could run it separately.
 I disconnected the small active part of the console from the huge and crazy-ass plastic frame it lives in.
-I just put it in the desk, though I might get fancier with it eventually.
+I just put it on the desk, though I might get fancier with it eventually.
 It's working well enough at the moment.

 The desk I assembled according to instructions (I went as wide as it would go, to give plenty of treadmill room and to